-The directional gyro (picture below) or "heading indicator".
-The gyro is started before take off and keeps its initial heading for hours.
-It simply tells you how many degrees you turned to the left or to the right.
-You are supposed to tune in the right direction of the North Pole before you take off, using the knob at the bottom left of the instrument (normal mouse pointer mode, click left or right half of the knob, middle mouse button to move faster, Ctrl-c to highlight halves).
+• The directional gyro (picture below) or "heading indicator".
+The gyro is powered by a vacuum system.
+The gyro is set to match the magnetic compass, and is not affected by magnetic issues, or aircraft movement.
+However, due to gyroscopic precession and friction in the instrument, over time it drifts and must be reset by reference to the magnetic compass on ocassion.
+To reset the HI, during cruise flight, use the black knob on the bottom left of the instrument (normal mouse pointer mode, click left or right half of the knob, middle mouse button to move faster, Ctrl-c to highlight halves).
 (The red knob, bottom right, is used to tell the autopilot what direction you wish to fly (HDG = "heading").